CyberAgentAILab/PasserbyGaze/README.md

 # Request form for the PasserbyGaze dataset
 Comming soon [here](https://forms.gle/KYTUkg134gyofK248)
 ## For Reviewer(s)
-Please see supplemental materials.
-Supplemental materials contain the subset of the dataset.
+Please see the supplemental materials.
+The supplemental materials contain the subset of the dataset.